 Imagine coming in for a dermal filler appointment at lunch.

-When you leave a couple of hours later, you can simply return to your normal routine and no one at work or home can tell (unless you want to share your wonderful experience to friends and family).
+When you leave a couple of hours later, you can simply return to your normal routine and no one at work or home can tell (unless you want to share your wonderful experience with friends and family).

 Before you make that appointment, it pays to know your fillers.
 There are more cosmetic injectables available than you realize, and it’s important to educate yourself on the various options out there.
 After all, forewarned is forearmed!

-To help you determine truth from facial filler myths, read on as we explain how different dermal fillers can subtly change the way you look (subtly is the key word here), and soften the harsh effects of environment, lifestyle, and time to your face.
+To help you determine truth from facial filler myths, read on as we explain how different dermal fillers can subtly change the way you look (subtly is the key word here), and soften the harsh effects of environment, lifestyle, and time on your face.

 When to Think About Having Dermal Fillers

 When it comes to non-surgical facial rejuvenation, all you need to remember are these three words: relax, resurface, and refill.

 You’ll need Botox to help relax facial muscle contraction associated with wrinkles.
 Chemical peels can help resurface the skin and address issues that have to do with skin tone and texture.
 And then there’s refill — this is what dermal fillers do best.

 In a nutshell, dermal fillers restore volume and fill in areas where soft tissue, fat, and collagen have dwindled.
 In contrast to surgical options, they’re easy to get and have minimal downtime.

 Facial fillers are ideal if you want to improve the appearance of the following: